Blockstream/lwk/README.md

 BEWallet was based on [Blockstream's GDK](https://github.com/Blockstream/gdk).
 Essentially some GDK Rust pieces were moved to this project.

-This was used as the starting point for the keystone project, initially the parts that were not necessary have been dropped, things have been polished and new features have been addded.
+This was used as the starting point for the Liquid Wallet Kit project, initially the parts that were not necessary have been dropped, things have been polished and new features have been addded.